NBR: Neutralization Based Reclamation: Correctness

 Assume, \textbf{(A)} reclamation by threads at \lw is not safe.
 Let \tid{{lw}} be such a thread.
 Then following case must be true. \textbf{(C)} Their is a record, say $rec$, in limboBag of \tid{{lw}} to which another thread, say \tid{r}, holds an unsafe private reference.

 But, in \nbrp, \tid{{lw}} reclaims only upto the \emph{bookmarkTail}, which depicts a time, say $t$, at which \tid{{lw}} entered \lw.
-And, \tid{{lw}} decides to reclaim only at later time $t'$, such that $t<t'$, which corresponds to a \emph{safe relaxed-quiescence} event.
-By definition, \emph{safe relaxed-quiescence} implies that any record unlinked before it would be safe.
+And, \tid{{lw}} decides to reclaim only at later time $t'$, such that $t<t'$, which corresponds to a \emph{relax grace period} (\rgp).
+By definition, \rgp implies that any record unlinked before it would be safe as all threads would have discarded all unreserved references.
 Thus, no thread could hold any private reference to $rec$ which was unlinked before $t$ after time $t'$, since $t<t'$.
 Implying, \textbf{(C)} is false.
 Consequently, our assumption \textbf{(A)} is false.
 Since, \textbf{(A)} cannot be both true and false.
 Therefore, by contradiction, it is established that \nbrp is safe. \end{proof}

 \begin{lemma}[Both \nbr and \nbrp are robust] Number of records that could stay un-reclaimed per thread are bounded. \end{lemma} \begin{proof} Assuming data-structure using \nbr is correct.
 Thus, a record is passed as an argument to \textit{retire} only once.
 Consequently, an unlinked record would be present in exactly one thread's limboBag.
 Say, $k$ is number of records a thread could protect per operation, $p$ is number of processes, and $n$ is maximum limboBag size at which a thread decides to reclaim.
 Usually $p << n$ and $k << n$.